-Rory McIlroy closed the gap on Masters champion Jordan Spieth on Friday night to set up a third-round showdown between the rivals at Augusta National, reports Simon Lewis from Augusta.
+Rory McIlroy closed the gap on Masters champion Jordan Spieth on Friday night to set up a third-round showdown between the rivals at Augusta National.

 Defending champion and world number two Spieth carded his first over-par round at the Masters with a two-over-par 74 that cut his first-round lead from two strokes to one at four under as McIlroy, the world number three, improved from two under to three under thanks to a second-round 71.

 A shot behind on two under lies New Zealand's Danny Lee and American Scott Piercy while Soren Kjeldsen, Brandt Snedeker and Hideki Matsuyama are tied for fifth on one under par with Ireland's Shane Lowry part of a large group on level par.

 Yet Spieth still leads, equalling Arnold Palmer's record, set in 1960-61, of six consecutive rounds at the top of the Masters leaderboard, by following on from his wire-to-wire win in 2015.